 Registration for Ballet Classes is offered Year Round either online or in person!

-Brand new dancers interested in getting started or transferring into our ballet program may get started in the months of January-April and July-October of each year.
-During recital preparation months (November, December, May, & June) we are happy to pre-enroll students for classes beginning after the recitals.
+Brand new dancers interested in getting started or transferring into our ballet program may get started in the months of July-March of each year.
+Enrollment is closed to new students each April - June for recital preparation.
+During these two months, we are happy to pre-enroll students for classes beginning after the recitals.